Skip to main content

 Three things go wrong in Wellfound pipelines.
 Stale company-stage data — funding stage updates lag 30-60 days post-raise; cross-reference with Crunchbase for recency-sensitive use cases.
 Equity-range parsing — equity displays as "0.05% - 0.15%" or "0.5% - 1%" depending on stage; parse min/max separately.
 Remote tag inconsistency — "Remote" can mean US-only-remote, Global-remote, or hybrid; for accurate remote-only filtering, supplement with description-keyword matching.

-Thirdwatch's actor uses Camoufox + residential proxy at $5/1K, ~36% margin.
+Thirdwatch's actor handles the anti-bot work and proxy rotation so you can focus on the data.
 Pair Wellfound with LinkedIn Jobs Scraper for cross-source startup-hiring coverage and Career Site Scraper for direct ATS depth on prioritized startups.
 A fourth subtle issue worth flagging: Wellfound's startup roster includes both "active hiring" companies and "stealth" companies posting placeholder roles for SEO reasons; for true active-hiring signal, filter on roles with posted_within_30d: true and exclude companies posting only generic "Engineer" titles without job-specific descriptions.
 A fifth pattern unique to Wellfound: many startups post the same role under multiple departments (Engineering, Product, Design) for visibility; for accurate per-role velocity tracking, dedupe on (company, title-norm, posted_at) before counting.
 A sixth and final pitfall: Wellfound's company_team_size field uses bucketed ranges ("11-50", "51-200", "201-500") rather than exact numbers; for cross-startup growth-rate comparisons, use bucket-midpoints and treat the size signal as approximate.
 A seventh and final pattern worth flagging for production teams: data-pipeline cost optimization.
 The actor's pricing scales linearly with record volume, so for high-cadence operations (hourly polling on large watchlists), the dominant cost driver is the size of the watchlist rather than the per-record fee.
 For cost-disciplined teams, tier the watchlist (Tier 1 hourly, Tier 2 daily, Tier 3 weekly) rather than running everything at the highest cadence — typical 60-80% cost reduction with minimal signal loss.
 Combine tiered cadence with explicit dedup keys and incremental snapshot diffing to keep storage and downstream-compute proportional to new signal rather than total watchlist size.

 An eighth subtle issue: snapshot-storage strategy materially affects long-term economics.
 Raw JSON snapshots compressed with gzip typically run 4-8x smaller than uncompressed; for multi-year retention, always compress at write-time.
 Partition storage by date prefix (snapshots/YYYY/MM/DD/) to enable fast date-range queries and incremental processing rather than full-scan re-aggregation.
 Most production pipelines keep 90 days of raw snapshots at full fidelity + 12 months of derived per-record aggregates + indefinite retention of derived metric time-series — three retention tiers managed separately.